-A partnership agreement has been signed between Earthworm Foundation and the International Pole and Line Foundation (IPNLF) to further the cause of sustainable fishing, particularly the promotion of responsible one-by-one fisheries, whereby using one hook and one fishing line to catch tuna one fish at a time.
+A partnership agreement has signed between Earthworm Foundation and the International Pole and Line Foundation (IPNLF) to further the cause of sustainable fishing, particularly the promotion of responsible one-by-one fisheries, whereby using one hook and one fishing line catch tuna one fish at a time.

 Tuna play an important role in the ocean’s ecosystem, eating a variety of fish and maintaining the balance of other species populations.
 As an affordable source of protein tuna is also very much in demand, causing some fishermen to use methods to catch them in huge quantities.
 This threatens the existence of some tuna species.

 IPNLF and Earthworm Foundation have a shared vision: a sustainable seafood industry, from fishery through the supply chain.
 Together, they will work to engage the French market in creating stronger and more responsible management of tuna stocks globally, promoting sustainable fishing practices, as well as improving working conditions for employees, both at sea and on land.